William Adam (architect): Country houses

 His first commission seems to have been for extensions to Hopetoun House, near Edinburgh, for Charles Hope, 1st Earl of Hopetoun.
 Hopetoun had been built only 20 years before by Sir William Bruce, and Adam was retained to rebuild the south-east wing.
 These works, completed in 1725, aimed to give the east front a bold new facade, stepping forward at the ends with curved sections.
 According to John Fleming, "nothing so ambitious or imaginative had ever before been attempted in Scotland".
 Over the following years, Adam would return to Hopetoun, building the south colonnade from 1726, the north wing from 1728, and finally the pavilions from 1736.
 These were not finished until 1742, the year of the Earl's death, and the completed scheme was finished by Adam's sons after his own death.
 Adam also laid out the gardens, possibly to designs by Bruce, whose axial style they follow.

-Other early designs included Drum House, which boasted Scotland's first venetian window, and Mavisbank, both near Edinburgh.
+Other early designs included Drum House, which boasted Scotland's first venetian window, and Mavisbank House, both near Edinburgh.
 Mavisbank House, constructed between 1723 and 1727, was the first Palladian villa in Scotland, a collaboration between Adam and the owner, amateur architect Sir John Clerk of Penicuik.
 The latter claimed much of the credit, and certainly criticised some of Adam's suggestions, although evidence suggests Adam got his way on a number of points.
 As at Hopetoun, here Adam enjoyed an unusually close relationship with his client, despite their differences of opinion.
-His most ambitious early work was the baroque, Vanbrugh-inspired house at Arniston, near Gorebridge.
-Built for Robert Dundas, a lawyer and politician linked to the Earl of Stair, Arniston includes extensive grounds laid out by Adam, with a parterre and cascade, and a main avenue centred on Arthur's Seat to the north.
+His most ambitious early work was the baroque, Vanbrugh-inspired Arniston House, near Gorebridge.
+Built for Robert Dundas, a lawyer and politician linked to John Dalrymple, 1st Earl of Stair, Arniston includes extensive grounds laid out by Adam, with a parterre and cascade, and a main avenue centred on Arthur's Seat to the north.
 The stucco work to the hall at Arniston is one of Adam's finest Vanbrughian interiors.